Anusha1790/FakeNewsDetection/README.md

 We have applied models with 2 approaches to data cleaning:

-• Approach 1: In the first approach, we have selected only one feature i.e. the attribute-news text and have directly applied the Feature Extraction tools like TF-IDF vectorization after eliminating rows with null values from the text.
+• **Approach 1**: In the first approach, we have selected only one feature i.e. the attribute-news text and have directly applied the Feature Extraction tools like TF-IDF vectorization after eliminating rows with null values from the text.

-• Approach 2: In the second approach, we have followed the steps of
+• **Approach 2**: In the second approach, we have followed the steps of

   - Combining all attributes including “author”, “text” and “title” into one column.
   - Replacing null values with spaces(missing data imputation).
   - Removing stop-words and special characters.